 The security paper authors concluded: “While either Visa or Apple implement a fix for the problem, we recommend users to not use Visa as a transport card in Apple Pay.
 If your iPhone is lost or stolen, activate the Lost Mode on your iPhone, and call your bank to block your card.”
 In other words, turn off the Express Transit Card option for VISA cards.

-There was an interesting post on the TechRepublic site, Security researcher: Flaw in Apple Pay, Samsung Pay and Google Pay makes fraud easy for thieves, that sheds more light on the EMV for transit weakness, why it is a potential problem and why VISA is the weak link.
+There was an interesting post on the TechRepublic site that sheds more light on the EMV for transit weakness and why VISA is the weak link.
 It boils down to offline data authentication (ODA) and how some card networks like VISA basically ignore it.
-Card companies control their their payment networks and run them how they want.
+Card companies run their payment networks how they like.

 Yunusov said a lack of offline data authentication allows this exploit, even though there are EMVCo specifications covering these transactions.